 Open Access Collections:

 Browsing the stacks in Morris Library can be extremely helpful when you are looking for additional sources for your research.
-Most books related to African history can be found on the 3rd floor of Morris Library and fall under the following Library of Congress classifications:
+Most books related to Islamic history can be found on the 3rd floor of Morris Library and fall under the following Library of Congress classifications:

 BP1 - BP253 Islam